REHEARSING DURING COVID

 Zooming around Essex and beyond!

-Writtle Singers, like many other choirs, has continued to ‘meet’ online since the beginning of lockdown in March 2020.
-Over a year on, as well as continuing to explore new repertoire and keep our voices and skills in trim, we’ve held several open sessions as well as an excellent, if highly unusual, vocal training session with Ghislaine Morgan.
-We are very much hoping to able to sing together again before long.
+Writtle Singers, like many other choirs, continued to ‘meet’ online from the beginning of lockdown in March 2020.
+For over a year, as well as continuing to explore new repertoire and keep our voices and skills in trim, we held several open sessions as well as an excellent, if highly unusual, vocal training session with Ghislaine Morgan.

 The thoughts below reflect quite an early stage in this strange, and now rather long, journey online!